 Singapore seems to have a love-hate relationship with its favoured fruit.
 The building of the Esplanade Theatres resembles a durian, and I even spotted a durian elephant by the quayside.
 At the same time you will see strict “no durian” signs on public transport, and even in taxis.
 In keeping with the country’s squeaky-clean image, every effort is made to avoid any whiff of the fruit.
 In fact, I still don’t really know what it smells like, but I have seen it variously described as “rotting meat”, “raw sewage”, and “stale vomit”.

 The End Of The Quest

 Food is one of my defining memories of Singapore.
 The restaurants lining the Boat Quay with tanks full of live fish and crabs.
 The cafés advertising crocodile meat and birds’ nest soup.
 I didn’t try either, nor did I sample the greenish-black century-old eggs that appeared in the hotel buffet one morning.

 But I was determined to try durian while I was there.
 However, it might be the national fruit but it wasn’t easy to find.
 Presumably it is so rank that it is always consumed behind doors, a secret pleasure for its devotees.
-Eventually I found a street stall selling durian crepes.
+Eventually I found a street stall in Chinatown that was selling durian crepes.
 It was strangely deserted and the woman looked at me doubtfully as I approached.
 “It is very strong smelling,” she said.

 Actually it did not smell particularly strong.
 But it was cold and tasted like sweet custard.
 I took one mouthful and threw the rest away.